grblHAL/iMXRT1062/README.md

 The networking plugin is for Teensy 4.1 and needs the [teensy41_ethernet lwIP library](https://github.com/ddrown/teensy41_ethernet) forked by ddrown.

-Telnet, websocket and ftp protocols are currently supported, http is on the long term roadmap.
+Telnet, websocket, ftp and http protocols \(server side daemons\) are currently supported.
+The lwIP library needs to be patched before enabling the http daemon, the files and instructions are [here](https://github.com/grblHAL/Plugin_WebUI/tree/3bc2b569057495f66e891c88bd073bc71ace8b83/lwIP%20patch).

 #### SD card plugin